 • Apples also contain low GI.
 You may eat dried apples with GI of only 29.
 You may also drink unsweetened juice made from apple.
 Munch on some fresh apples to enhance your fiber intake.

-• Pears can be taken as a dessert or in itself, a healthy snack.
-You may also add almond butter with the pear for a more delicious treat.
+• Pears can be taken as a dessert or on their own as a healthy snack.
+You can also add almond butter with the pear for a more delicious treat.

 • Oranges also come in both fresh and canned or processed variants.
 Fresh oranges are of course the better option for low glycemic dessert.
 Fresh oranges will also provide heftier amount of fiber.

 • Cherries also contain GI of only 22.
-You could eat cherries after a meal, while watching a movie or as a healthy snack during daytime.
+You can eat cherries after a meal, while watching a movie or as a healthy snack during daytime.

-• Peaches are excellent to be made as peach crumble by adding oat flakes with the fruit.
+• Peaches are excellent and can be made into a peach crumble by adding oat flakes with the fruit.
 Scoop some yogurt on top for a satisfying healthy dessert.

 • Grapefruits are also excellent low glycemic fruits for desserts.
 You can eat grapefruit on an empty stomach first thing in the morning.
 You could also eat an omelet with your fruit.

-• Prunes may be eaten alone or may be used together with other ingredients to prepare low GI desserts.
+• Prunes can be eaten alone or used together with other ingredients to prepare low GI desserts.
 You can puree the prunes as substitute for the sugar and fat ingredients in a baked dessert recipe.

 • Dark chocolate can be melted and used as a dip for these fruits mentioned above and as essential ingredients in healthier chocolaty desserts.